ToreB/spring-remoting-alternative/README.md

 average, possibly due to simpler implementation.
 Run `PerformanceComparison` to compare.

-### StaticApiConfiguration
+### StaticApiController

-Creates an HTTP API by using Spring MVC's functional endpoint configuration, for the same interface as used in `DynamicApiWithRouterFunctionConfiguration`, but without using reflection.
-This could have been replaced with a class annotated with `@RestController`, but for comparison it is configured the same way as `DynamicApiConfiguration`.
+Creates an HTTP API by using Spring MVC's `@RestController`-annotation, for the same interface as used in `DynamicApiWithRouterFunctionConfiguration`, but without using reflection.
+For comparison with other alternatives.

 ### SpringRemotingConfiguration